Genre: Biographies of Business Leaders

 Unlike Fritz Maytag, Norm Brodsky, founder and CEO of CitiStorage, had to learn from his mistakes before realizing that bigger isn’t always better.
 When Brodsky started his first business, Perfect Courier, all he became fixated on was how he could turn it into a $100 million company.

 In order to reach his goal, Brodsky acquired other companies and formed CitiPostal.

 He achieved his dream of operating a $100 million company, but in the process of doing so, he ignored the inevitability of unpredictable events.
-The stock market crash in October 1987 resulted in CitiPostal’s financial printer subsidiary to lose 50% of its sales overnight.
-The mainstream use of fax machines also forced a messenger subsidiary to lose 40% of sales within a span of months.
+The stock market crash in October 1987 resulted in CitiPostal’s financial printer subsidiary losing 50% of its sales overnight.
+The mainstream use of fax machines also forced a Messenger subsidiary to lose 40% of sales within a span of months.

 Upon filing for Chapter 11 bankruptcy, Brodsky realized that he had been completely blinded by his aggressive ambition.
 Instead of striving for controlled growth, he acted impulsively, failed to think of the effect his actions would have on his employees, and ignored others’ advice.
-It wasn’t until Brodsky reexamined his true desires – much like what Fritz Maytag had done – before he became a successful entrepreneur.
+It wasn’t until Brodsky reexamined his true desires—much like what Fritz Maytag had done—that he became a successful entrepreneur.

 “I don’t know what’s special about the way the Mona Lisa is framed, hung, and lit, but I do know that the effect would not be the same if it were framed, hung, and lit in a different museum, in a different city, in a different country.” – Danny Meyer p.
 51